privatenumber/vue-subslot/README.md

 />
 ```

+## 💁‍♀️ FAQ

+### Will this work for functional components passed into the slot?

+Unfortunately not due to Vue.js' design.

+Functional components are stateless so they're immediately invoked and the output is passed into the slot instead of the "functional component".
+Because Subslot doesn't actually receive the functional component, it's impossible to detect them.

 ## 👨‍👩‍👧 Related
 - [vue-proxi](https://github.com/privatenumber/vue-proxi) - 💠 Tiny proxy component
 - [vue-vnode-syringe](https://github.com/privatenumber/vue-vnode-syringe) - 🧬 Add attributes and event-listeners to `<slot>` content 💉